rustymagnet3000/ios_debugger_challenge/README.md

 ### Challenge 1 - COMPLETE
 ![bypass](/debugger_challenge/readme_images/ptrace_bypass.png)

-## Challenge 2: hook sysctl
+## Challenge 2: Bypass anti-debug (sysctl)
-Sysctl was the Apple recommended way to check whether a debugger was attached to the running process.
-Refer to: https://developer.apple.com/library/archive/qa/qa1361/index.html
+Sysctl was the [Apple_recommended_debug_detect][a3a00022] way to check if a debugger was attached to your app.

+  [a3a00022]: https://developer.apple.com/library/archive/qa/qa1361/index.html "apple_link"

-**The same trick from ptrace worked with sysctl.**  I wanted to be more creative.
+**The same trick for Challenge 1 (ptrace) worked with sysctl**.
+But I wanted to be more creative.
 I was inspired by https://github.com/DerekSelander/LLDB to create a new, empty Swift framework that loaded a C function API named - you guessed it -`sysctl`.
 That was injected into my app's process image list.

 ##### Create an empty Swift framework
 I created an empty Swift project.
 I added the following C code.
 You don't need a C header file.